Executive Summary

 2.2.1 By a staff member against another staff member

-All incidents that have caused physical harm, could have caused physical harm, or threats of physical harm to a staff member must be reported and investigated by the supervisor in accordance with Board Policy and Procedure #540.0, Health and Safety - Employees.
+all incidents that have caused physical harm, could have caused physical harm, or threats of physical harm to a staff member must be reported and investigated by the supervisor in accordance with Board Policy and Procedure #540.0, Health and Safety – Employees; and

 2.2.2 By a student against a staff member

-The employee must complete the Employee Accident/Incident Report and the supervisor must record any steps taken to prevent a recurrence.
-This form must be completed regardless of age of student or mitigating circumstances.
+the employee must complete the Employee Accident/Incident Report and the supervisor must record any steps taken to prevent a recurrence.
+This form must be completed regardless of age of the student or mitigating circumstances;

-Where a staff member suffers workplace violence that is initiated by a student or is the result of behaviour by a student, the incident must also be reported in accordance with the Education Act and applicable Ministry of Education Regulations, Policy and Memoranda and Board Policy #668.0, Caring and Safe Schools and/or as outlined in the memorandum Addressing Unsafe Student Behaviour in Safe and Supportive Ways (Special Education).
+where a staff member suffers workplace violence that is initiated by a student or is the result of behaviour by a student, the incident must also be reported in accordance with the Education Act and applicable Ministry of Education Regulations, Policy and Memoranda and Board Policy #668.0, Caring and Safe Schools; and

-Where a staff member suffers workplace violence and requires medical attention resulting from the incident, the incident must be reported to law enforcement authorities as per the Police and School Board Protocol (Section 6).
+where a staff member suffers workplace violence and requires medical attention resulting from the incident, the incident must be reported to law enforcement authorities as per the Police and School Boards Protocol (Section 6).

 2.2.3 By a member of the community against a staff member

-The school principal or supervisor of the program or department must investigate the incident and, where appropriate, consult with law enforcement authorities.
+the school principal or supervisor of the program or department must investigate the incident and, where appropriate, consult with law enforcement authorities; and

-2.3 Where there is a risk of violence or when it is evident that a person has a history of violence
+2.2.4 Where there is a risk of violence or when it is evident that a person has a history of violence:

 The supervisor will use the Threat Assessment Protocol as appropriate.